Slevinski/signwriting_2010_tools/README.md

 The SignWriting 2010 Tools
 =====================
 - - -
-> Version 1.5.1
+> Version 2.1.0
-October 22nd, 2015
+July 19th, 2017

-The SignWriting 2010 Tools are used to build the fonts of the SignWriting 2010 typeface.
+The SignWriting 2010 Tools are used to build the fonts of the Sutton SignWriting typeface.
 The [SignWriting 2010 Fonts][29] project contains the input and the output of the tools.
 The fonts are designed for the [SignWriting 2010 JavaScript Library][60].

 Developers
 ----------